ibnlanre/socket/README.md

 - `baseURL`: The base URL of the WebSocket server.
 - `url`: The endpoint URL for the WebSocket connection.
+- `enabled`: Whether to enable the WebSocket connection or not.

+### Data Handling Configuration

 - `decryptData`: A function to decrypt the received data.
 - `encryptPayload`: A function to encrypt the data before sending it.
-- `enabled`: Whether to enable the WebSocket connection or not.
+- `clearCacheOnClose`: Whether to cache the data or not.
+- `initialPayload`: The initial payload to send when connecting.
+- `placeholderData`: The placeholder data to use while loading.

+### Logging Configuration

 - `log`: The events to log in the console.
 - `logCondition`: A custom condition for logging.
-- `clearCacheOnClose`: Whether to cache the data or not.

 ### Retrial Configuration